-The security and privacy of personal data remains one of OrthopedicsNY's highest priorities.
-OrthopedicsNY has engaged external cybersecurity experts and are taking steps to prevent a similar event from occurring in the future by implementing additional safeguards and enhanced security measures to better protect the privacy and security of information in its systems.
-OrthopedicsNY has also reviewed and taken steps to enhance its policies and procedures relating to the security of its systems, as well as its information life cycle management.
+The security and privacy of personal data remain among SSC's highest priorities.
+SSC has engaged external cybersecurity experts and is taking steps to prevent a similar event from occurring in the future by implementing additional safeguards and enhanced security measures to better protect the privacy and security of information in its systems.
+SSC has also reviewed and taken steps to enhance its policies and procedures relating to the security of its systems, as well as its information life cycle management.

-Additionally, in response to the incident, OrthopedicsNY is providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for 24 months from the date of enrollment when changes occur to your credit file.
-This notification is sent to you the same day the change or update takes place with the bureau.
-OrthopedicsNY is also providing you with proactive fraud assistance to help with any questions you might have or in the event you become a victim of fraud.
+Additionally, in response to the incident, SSC is providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for twenty-four (24) months from the date of enrollment when changes occur to your credit file.
+These notifications are sent to you the same day the change or update takes place with the bureau.
+SSC is also providing you with proactive fraud assistance to help with any questions you might have or in the event you become a victim of fraud.
 These services will be provided by TransUnion.